navkar/Predictions/README.md

   - Significant chance of 50% reduction in population levels from 2020 to about 4 billion people.
   - Siginifcant chance of reduction in Animal species as well
 * Smaller sized decentralized governments everywhere.
+* Complete end of Covid-19
-* Community Kitchens due to food shortages
+* Community Kitchens due to food shortages.
 * Possibility of soil/water radioactive contamination in certain parts of the world.

 #### USA